 Nights are fun-filled, too, with Message Circles, Psychic Sampler, Variety Show, Live Auction, Healing Service, Drumming Circle, and gathering & sharing in the Zodiac Zone (hospitality room).

 Other offerings include The Enlightenment Emporium (Gift Center/Book Store), Healing Center, Private Consultations with our counselors, Singing, and Swimming.

 All meals, lodging and programming fees are included in the regular tuition rate of $625.

-Check out our retreat brochure for this years theme: Questing for The Divine Heart Within and learn more about our presenters, workshops and 2020 events.
+Check out our retreat brochure for this years theme: From Ordinary To Extraordinary, The Alchemy of The Soul and learn more about our presenters, workshops and 2020 events.